If you're having trouble finding great people to work in your restaurant, you're not alone.

 1. Determining what roles you actually need to fill

-The past year has turned servers into expert delivery packers, challenge chefs' creativity, and flipped the role of a restaurant manager on its head.
+The past year has turned servers into expert delivery packers, challenged chefs' creativity, and flipped the role of a restaurant manager on its head.
 The traditional front of the house to the back of the house divide has closed.
 Restaurants are employing more delivery drivers than ever.
-Before you can even put out a job posting make sure know exactly what you'll be hiring for.
+Before you can even put out a job posting make sure to know exactly what you'll be hiring for.
 Set expectations for yourself and for potential team members.
-Do you need a host to seat guests or someone to hello pack up delivery orders?
+Do you need a host to seat guests or someone to pack up delivery orders?
 Do you need a prep cook or a chef to help develop a new patio menu?
 Do you need someone to make deliveries part-time?

 Do some planning and get a clear picture of exactly what you need to hire for.
 It may not just be as simple as a server or line cook anymore.
 This will also help as you begin to write your job description—the foundation of making a great hire.